-We prove the following theorem by using Minimal Model Program. \begin{thm} Weak BAB Conjecture holds for fixed $\epsilon$ and $n$ if and only if Weak BAB Conjecture for Mori fiber spaces holds for fixed $\epsilon$ an $n$. \end{thm}
+This is just a special case of the Weak BAB Conjecture.
+But we can prove the following theorem by using Minimal Model Program. \begin{thm} The Weak BAB Conjecture holds for fixed $\epsilon$ and $n$ if and only if the Weak BAB Conjecture for Mori fiber spaces holds for fixed $\epsilon$ an $n$. \end{thm}

-By Theorem \ref{main thm mfs}, to consider the boundedness of anti-canonical volumes of log Fano pairs, we only need to consider the ones with better singularities ($\bQ$-factorial terminal singularities) and with an additional structures (Mori fiber structures).
+By Theorem \ref{main thm mfs}, to bound the anti-canonical volumes of varieties of Fano type, we only need to consider the ones with better singularities ($\bQ$-factorial terminal singularities) and with additional structures (Mori fiber structures).
 This is the advantage of this theorem.
 In dimension two, this theorem appears as a crucial step to get the optimal value of $M(2,\epsilon)$ (c.f. \cite{J1}).

-Restricting our interest to dimension three, we prove the following theorem. \begin{thm} Weak BAB Conjecture for Mori fiber spaces holds for $n=3$. \end{thm}
+Restricting our interest to dimension three, we prove the following theorem. \begin{thm} The Weak BAB Conjecture for Mori fiber spaces holds for $n=3$. \end{thm}